Panagiotis Danglis: Belgium, the Vosseur mission and the Rumelian crisis

-Danglis was promoted to Captain in 1883.
+Danglis was promoted to captain in 1883.
 Late in that year, he went to Belgium for further studies, the cost of 1,000 francs paid for by his father, who did not hesitate to take loans to that end.
 In January 1884, he was attached to an artillery regiment at Liège, where he remained until his return to Greece in August.
 From his letters to his father, Danglis was less than satisfied with his experiences in Belgium, noting critically that "they are not far ahead of us, one sees a lot of 'Greek things' [ῥωμέϊκα] here as well".

 On his return was appointed adjutant to Brigadier Victor Vosseur, the head of the 1884–87 French military mission, which had been tasked by Trikoupis with modernizing the Greek Army.
-The results of the mission, as laid out by Danglis himself in a report requested by the Ministry of Military Affairs in 1898, were meagre, mostly because the mission's recommendations were ignored or modified by the Greek governments, particularly the 1885–1886 government of Theodoros Diligiannis, which was viscerally opposed to any policies espoused by Trikoupis.
+The results of the mission, as laid out by Danglis himself in a report requested by the Ministry of Military Affairs in 1898, were meagre, mostly because the mission's recommendations were ignored or modified by the Greek governments, particularly the 1885–1886 government of Theodoros Deligiannis, which was viscerally opposed to any policies espoused by Trikoupis.
 Nevertheless, the Deligiannis government was involved in a major diplomatic and military crisis with the Ottoman Empire, resulting from the de facto annexation of Eastern Rumelia to the Principality of Bulgaria in September 1885.
 Deligiannis demanded comparable territorial compensation for Greece from the Ottomans and threatened war, mobilizing the army.
 As Vosseur's adjutant, Danglis was in a privileged position to observe events.
 The new army organization, drafted by Vosseur, was voted by Parliament in December, and by April 1886 the army, including the Gendarmerie, had reached a strength of some 75,000 men.
 As Danglis points out, however, due to lack of training, equipment, and trained officers, only about 50,000 were capable of fighting.
 Under the pen name "Shell" (Ὀβίς), Danglis published two articles outlining his opinion on the best deployment of the army in the Akropolis newspaper on 5 and 11 January.